kourtnee/VR_HW/brop1/README.md

 # BROP1:Solution

-This is the output from connecting the the remote server
+This is the output from connecting the the remote server, since there's no binary to analyze:
 ```
 --------------------------------------------------------------------------------
 MMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMWNXK0OOOOOO0KXNWMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMM